kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 \end{aligned}
 $${#eq:minusprod-prodminus}

 If we now assume that $a$ and $b$ are both positive, then $ab$ is positive, and $(-b)$ is negative.
-We have the product of $a$ and $(-b)$ to be the negative number $-(ab)$.
+The product of $a$ and $(-b)$ is the negative number $-(ab)$.
 So, _the product of a positive and a negative number is a negative number_.
 Conversely, a negative number may be split into the product of a positive number and a negative number.

-One interesting corollary from @eq:minusprod-prodminus is:
+One interesting corollary from @eq:a-minus-b-eq-minus-ab and @eq:minusprod-prodminus is:
 $$
 \begin{aligned}
 (-1)(a) &= -(1 \cdot a).\\